MichalLytek/typegraphql-prisma/Readme.md

 CRUD resolvers supports this following methods with args that are 1:1 matching with the `PrismaClient` API:

-- create
-- update
-- delete
 - findUnique
 - findFirst
 - findMany
+- create
+- createMany
+- update
 - updateMany
+- delete
 - deleteMany
 - upsert
 - aggregate